 If you do wish to attempt to propagate a new palm, you will need to obtain viable seeds.
 Look for seeds that have been dried and treated to prolong storage.

-Depending on your plant’s environment, you’ll need to repot every two to three years typically.
-When it’s time to repot, look for a container that is two inches large in diameter than your current pot.
+Depending on your plant’s environment, you’ll typically need to repot every two to three years.
+When it’s time to repot, I look for a container that is two inches larger in diameter than your current pot.

 Fill the new pot with a few inches of potting soil and add your palm.
 Be careful when handling the roots, as they are fragile.
 Fill the rest of the pot with potting soil and water well.